JosephRidge/Mapps/ReadMe.md

 `var apiKey = BuildConfig.MAPBOX_API_KEY`

 Summary:
 How to save(best practice) a secret key/ token in an android app.
+Now you can get your mapbox key and save it

 Important ref: